imixs/imixs-cloud/doc/SETUP.md

 # How to setup the Imixs-Cloud

-The following section describes the setup procedure of _Imixs-Cloud_ with [Docker-Swarm](https://docs.docker.com/engine/swarm/) into a productive environment in detail.
+The following section describes the setup procedure of _Imixs-Cloud_ to run a kubernetes cluster into a productive environment for small and medium organisations.

 For a quick setup you can clone the git repository and start the setup: